deliteser112/eclipse-platform-releng-buildtools/docs/app-engine-architecture.md

 *   `export-commits` -- Queue for tasks to export commit log checkpoints.
 Tasks are enqueued by `CommitLogCheckpointAction` (which is run every minute by cron) and executed by `ExportCommitLogDiffAction`.
-*   `export-reserved-terms` -- Cron queue for tasks to export the list of reserved terms for each TLD.
-The tasks are executed by `ExportReservedTermsAction`.
 *   `export-snapshot` -- Cron and push queue for tasks to load a Datastore snapshot that was stored in Google Cloud Storage and export it to BigQuery.
     Tasks are enqueued by both cron and `CheckSnapshotServlet` and are executed